 Is this guideline up to date?

-We checked this guideline in December 2018 and we are updating it.
+We checked this guideline in December 2018 and are planning to update it.

 Guideline development process